lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Security/lab-2.md

 I open Vocareum’s AWS Details, show the AWS CLI section, copy the code block into a text editor, and return to the File Server browser tab.

-To open the AWS credentials file, run the following command: vi ~/.aws/credentials
+To open the AWS credentials file, run the following command: nano ~/.aws/credentials

-n the ~/.aws/credentials file, type dd multiple times to delete the contents of the file.
+In the ~/.aws/credentials file, type dd multiple times to delete the contents of the file.

 Paste in the code block that you copied from Vocareum.